dukim27/GreenEye-Development-of-Real-Time-Traffic-Signal-Recognition-System-for-Visual-Impairments/README.md

 - This repository archives the implementation and materials associated with the GreenEye project.
 - The included sample dataset is for demonstration only and is not sufficient to reproduce the full paper results.
-- Full-dataset access may be available upon reasonable request.
+- Full-dataset access may be available upon request.
-- Some paths and helper code may be lightly cleaned from the original development version for public release.
+- Some paths and helper code were lightly cleaned from the original development version for public release.

 ## Citation